 Credit Card Statement Balance vs Current Balance

-When you buy with credit, it’s easy to forget that you’re paying for that item with money that doesn’t belong to you.
-It’s like taking out a short-term loan to make a purchase.
+When you buy with credit, it’s like taking out a short-term loan to make a purchase.
 If you’re putting charges on your credit card throughout the month, the value of that loan — your “current balance” — fluctuates.
+When your billing cycle ends and the amount due is tallied, that equals your statement balance.

 Statement Balance vs Current Balance

-Each credit card issuer may have a slightly different method of presenting and even calculating the numbers on your monthly statement and online portal.
+Each credit card issuer may have a slightly different method of presenting and even calculating the numbers on your monthly statement, whether you get a hard copy or check it online or in your card’s app.
 Still, you will likely see one number called the statement balance and another called the current balance.

 In this case, the current balance is higher than the statement balance.
 The reverse can also be true, and the current balance can potentially reflect a smaller number than the statement balance.